BigQuery AidboxTopicDestination

 Kubernetes

-For Kubernetes deployments, the module is downloaded automatically using an init container:
+For Kubernetes deployments, the module can be downloaded automatically using an init container:

 apiVersion: apps/v1